 - Ballast-bypass/ line voltage/ direct wire linear LED (UL type B).
 Bypass the ballast linear LEDs –– also known as line voltage or direct-wire linear LEDs –– work straight off the line voltage flowing directly to the sockets, requiring you to bypass the original fluorescent ballast.

 - LED driver retrofit kit (UL type C) – This linear LED solution requires a ballast change, except instead of replacing the ballast with another ballast, you will replace it with an LED driver and your fluorescent lamps are replaced with linear LED lamps.

 In conclusion we can see that there are numerous advantages to upgrading to linear LED lighting.
 The decreases in energy consumption, lower labor costs, and increased lighting performance.
-To learn more about selecting and installing linear LED lighting in your facility please reach out to Action Services Group.
+To learn more about selecting and installing linear LED lighting in your facility please reach out to Action Services Group by calling 610-558-9773, email firstname.lastname@example.org, or schedule a call that fits your needs by clicking the button below.
 We could be happy to put together a free no-obligation quotation for your organization.